s39674/Image2schematic/README.md

 # Image2schematic

 Welcome to my Repo!
-This is my notebook on trying to extract pcb schematics from images using computer vision.
+This is my notebook on trying to extract PCB schematics from images using Computer Vision.
 Any help is greatly appreciated!

 I use `OpenCV` (https://opencv.org/) for image detection and modification and `skidl` (https://github.com/devbisme/skidl) for building out a schematic.

 **Global SITREP**: Currently Working on getting skidl_to_schematic ready for use.
 Also working on querying skidl IC's database.